Best House Plants of 2021

 The Hirt's Gardens Red Prayer Plant Maranta won us over with its striking and beautiful color pattern on its leaves.
 It has deep greens, sage green, and a bright pink veining on the center of the leaves, with purple undersides to the leaves.
 The oval leaf pattern would make an elegant and colorful addition to nearly any space.
 The Maranta was 5" tall and 12" wide when it arrived and had a well-developed root system.
 When healthy it also has the unique quality of leaves the fold up at night and unfold during the day.

 The Costa Farms Majesty Palm Tree makes a statement as a large, deep green standing piece.
 On arrival, it stood 36" tall and 30" wide, ready for a pot and a new home as a centerpiece.
 If successfully cared for this beautiful plant can grow up to 20 feet tall.
-The large palm arrived extremely health and impressively packaged for its size, wrapped in plastic and placed in a tall well-ventilated box, growing in well watered soil.
-It also included a woven basket, that while attractive we found it better suited to just cover another pot as it was not incredibly stable.
+The large palm arrived extremely healthy and impressively packaged for its size, wrapped in plastic, and placed in a tall well-ventilated box, growing in well-watered soil.
+It also includes a woven basket, which is attractive, but we found it better suited to just cover another pot as it is not incredibly stable.

 Why You Should Trust Us